oliviabultinck/CGT-141-Final/README.md

-# CGT-141-Final
+# CGT-141-Final-Project
-This repository is for our CGT 141 final where we are tasked with created an interactive website of our choosing.
+This repository is for our final project at Purdue University in CGT 141.
+We are tasked with creating an interactive website of our choosing.